liqotech/liqo/docs/pages/User/Configure/discovery.md

 weight: 2
 ---

-When a first (home) cluster would like to peer to a second (foreign) cluster, it needs to know of the required parameters (e.g., IP address of the Kubernetes API server, etc).
+When a first (home) cluster would like to peer to a second (foreign) cluster, it needs to know the required network parameters
+(e.g., the IP address of the Kubernetes API server, etc).
-Liqo simplifies this process by defining three way of discovering a remote cluster:
+Liqo simplifies this process by defining three ways of discovering a remote cluster:

 * **LAN Discovery**: automatic discovery of other **neighboring clusters**, reachable on the same local area network of your cluster.
-This looks similar to the automatic discovery of WiFi hotspots available nearby and it is particularly suitable when your cluster is made by a single node (e.g., using [K3s](https://k3s.io)).
+This looks similar to the automatic discovery of WiFi hotspots available nearby and it is particularly suitable when your cluster is composed of a single node (e.g., using [K3s](https://k3s.io)).
-* **DNS Discovery**: automatic discovery of the parameters associated to **remote clusters** through a proper set of DNS queries (e.g., *which are the Liqo parameters if I want to peer with domain `foo.bar`?*).
+* **DNS Discovery**: automatic discovery of the parameters associated with **remote clusters** through a proper set of DNS queries (e.g., *which are the Liqo parameters if I want to peer with domain `foo.bar`?*).
 This looks similar to the discovery of voice-over-IP SIP servers and it is mostly oriented to big organizations that have already adopted Liqo in production.
-* **Manual Discovery**: when other methods are not available, Liqo allows the manual insertion of the parameters required for the peering.
-This medhod is particularly appropriate for testing purposes, when you want to connect to a remote cluster and the DNS discovery is not yet available.
+* **Manual Discovery**: when the other methods are not available, Liqo allows the manual insertion of the parameters required for the peering.
+This method is particularly appropriate for testing purposes, when you want to connect to a remote cluster and the DNS discovery is not yet available.

 ## Required Parameters

 We need some parameters to contact and to connect to a remote cluster:

-* `ClusterID`: cluster's unique identifier, it is created by Liqo during first run
+* `ClusterID`: cluster's unique identifier, it is created by Liqo during the first run
-* `LiqoNamespace`: namespace where Liqo components are deployed and they expect to find resources required to work.
+* `LiqoNamespace`: namespace where the Liqo components are deployed and they expect to find the resources required to work.
 If you installed Liqo with the [provided script](../../gettingstarted/install/) the namespace should be `liqo`
 * `IP` and `Port` of the Kubernetes API Server

 <!-- TODO As discussed in the weekly call on 18/08, not clear why we need to specify ClusterID, instead of allowing the system to discover that parameter automatically -->